bluesky/tiled/docs/source/how-to/configuration.md

 TILED_CONFIG=my_config_directory/ tiled serve config
 ```

-Finally, if the environment variable is not yet, a defeault location
+Finally, if the environment variable is not yet, a default location
 `config.yml` is set.
-But the explicitly specifying the configuration location is
+But explicitly specifying the configuration location is
 recommended for any important use.

 ```